 Smoking Risks and Oral Health

 How many times have you heard that smoking is bad for your health?
 Advertisements, billboards, warning labels on the packs, and even your doctor tell you on almost a daily basis that smoking can cause serious health complications including heart disease and lung cancer.
 However, did you know that smoking also impacts your oral health as well?
-Anchorage Dental Associates is here to help.
+Spalding Dental is here to help.

 Cigarettes contain a myriad of harmful chemicals.
 All of these chemicals coat the inside of your mouth, and they are rather hard to get rid of.
 Additionally, smoking can cause dry mouth.
 This is a condition in which your mouth does not have enough saliva, so it feels dry.
 A dry mouth is a perfect environment for promoting the growth of oral bacteria.
 Both of these factors contribute to bad breath.
 No matter how much you brush, how many mints you eat, or how much mouthwash you use, regular smoking contributes significantly to foul breath.